bethaitman/bethsite/content/posts/editing.md

 ### Sentences shorter than ~25 words

-Another one I got from GOV.UK.
+Another one I learnt from the GOV.UK team.
 Sentences longer than about 25 words tend to be harder to take in.
 Sometimes you need a long sentence for a good reason; but usually you should see if you can split it up.

 ### Link to relevant context